MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 If you want guidance from Microsoft, contact the [Microsoft Sales team](https://go.microsoft.com/fwlink/?linkid=828707).

 Your reselling partner will also handle technical support for you.
 For more information, see [Resources for Help and Support](product-help-and-support.md).

+## <a name="is-the-windows-client-supported"></a>Is the Windows client supported?
+The first releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Microsoft Dynamics NAV.
+Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for [!INCLUDE[prodshort](includes/prodshort.md)].
+For more information, see [FAQ About Windows Client and Business Central](/dynamics365/business-central/dev-itpro/across-faq-win-cli).

 ## <a name="see-also"></a>See Also
 [Getting Started](product-get-started.md)
 [Tell Me FAQ](ui-search-faq.md)
 [Searching and Filtering FAQ](ui-search-filter-faq.md)